NathanKr/next.js-use-router-playground/README.md

 useRouter of next.js with one button

 <h2>Points of interest</h2>
 In this design i do not persist the index incremented.
-However, in checkyourtechskills.com i get the index from the server ans pass it to the page thus i can implement increment and decrement nicely
+However, in checkyourtechskills.com i get the index from the server and pass it to the page thus i can implement increment and decrement nicely